NorESMhub/NorESM/doc/diagnostics/diag_run.rst

 ------------

-diag_run is a wrapper script, which is used to run the diagnostics for each NorESM component (cam, clm, cice, micom, and hamocc).
+diag_run is a wrapper script, which is used to run the diagnostics for each NorESM component (cam, clm, cice, blom/micom, and hamocc).
 The diagnostic packages can be used to plot model results with respect to either observations (so-called model-obs diagnostics), or to another simulation (model1-model2 diagnostics).
 The diagnostics for the atmosphere (cam), land (clm) and sea-ice (cice) are based on the NCAR packages, but has undergone some major improvements, particularly in the climatology and time-series computations.
-The ocean (micom) and its biogeochemistry (hamocc) have been developed in-house. diag_run has two modes:
+The ocean (micom) and its biogeochemistry (hamocc) have been developed in-house.

+Please note, the NorESM ocean component BLOM used to be called MICOM.
+In ``diag_run`` the model name of the ocean component is still micom (and not blom) and will be called micom in all the examples below.
+However, the model which will be analyzed is blom.

+diag_run has two modes:

 -  an “active-mode”, for which diag_run runs the diagnostic scripts